-If there is an emergency which requires urgent work, please contact the Diocesan Registrar immediately: Janet Saxon can be reached on 01749674747, or janet.saxon@harris-harris.co.uk
+If there is an emergency which requires urgent work, please contact the Diocesan Registrar, Stone King, immediately via email or phone call.

-Funding the work
+Funding the work.

 Having completed the process above and secured a faculty for your church project you also need to consider how the works will be funded.
-The good news is that there are many channels of support to help you to resource your church project.